deejaygraham/sketchnoting-for-developers/draft.md

 For example I wanted to better understand some lean concepts so I did one for Muda, Mura, Muri Dreyfuss Model, talk from Kanban Dan Brown about flow in lean systems.

+One for fun - Movie scene - Alec Baldwin from Glengary Glenross

 # 11 - My Contribution - In Reverse